 Park fees, philanthropic donations, volunteer assistance and other sources help supplement federal funding, but ultimately the bulk of the funding needs must be met by Congress.

 It’s time for Congress to provide major investments to our parks through improved annual funding and a new, more robust dedicated funding commitment to address the crumbling roads and bridges, deteriorating historic buildings, and unmaintained trails in our national parks.
 By investing in our national parks, Congress also invests in our local economies.
-Every million dollars invested in construction creates 14 to 16 jobs, many subcontracted to local communities.

 More than 10,000 Wrote Their Senators